official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 for taking action at this time against Iraq.

 310. The UK assessment of Iraq’s capabilities set out in Section 4 of the Report shows:
-•  The proliferation of nuclear, chemical and biological weapons and their delivery systems, particularly ballistic missiles, was regarded as a major threat.
+*  The proliferation of nuclear, chemical and biological weapons and their delivery systems, particularly ballistic missiles, was regarded as a major threat.
 But Iran, North Korea and Libya were of greater concern than Iraq in terms of the risk of nuclear and missile proliferation.

-•  JIC Assessments, reflected in the September 2002 dossier, had consistently taken the view that, if sanctions were removed or became ineffective, it would take Iraq at least five years following the end of sanctions to produce enough fissile material for a weapon.
+*  JIC Assessments, reflected in the September 2002 dossier, had consistently taken the view that, if sanctions were removed or became ineffective, it would take Iraq at least five years following the end of sanctions to produce enough fissile material for a weapon.
 On 7 March, the IAEA had reported to the Security Council that there was no indication that Iraq had resumed its nuclear activities.
-•  The September dossier stated that Iraq could produce a nuclear weapon within one to two years if it obtained fissile material and other essential components
+*  The September dossier stated that Iraq could produce a nuclear weapon within one to two years if it obtained fissile material and other essential components

-42

-The Report of the Iraq Inquiryfrom a foreign supplier.
+from a foreign supplier.
 There was no evidence that Iraq had tried to acquire fissile material and other components or – were it able to do so – that it had the technical capabilities to turn these materials into a usable weapon.

-•  JIC Assessments had identified the possible stocks of chemical and biological weapons which would largely have been for short‑range, battlefield use by the Iraqi armed forces.
+*  JIC Assessments had identified the possible stocks of chemical and biological weapons which would largely have been for short‑range, battlefield use by the Iraqi armed forces.
 The JIC had also judged in the September dossier that Iraq was producing chemical and biological agents and that there were development programmes for longer‑range missiles capable of delivering them.

-•  Iraq’s proscribed Al Samoud 2 missiles were being destroyed.
+*  Iraq’s proscribed Al Samoud 2 missiles were being destroyed.

 311. The UK Government did have significant concerns about the potential risks of all types of weapons of mass destruction being obtained by Islamist extremists (in particular